alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 space.
 Well, those methods sure look more promising!

 There are certainly problems with GPT-3.
-It has a fixed attention window, it doesn't have a way to learn anything it doesn't already know, and determining what it does know requires learning how to prompt GPT-3 to give the outputs you want.
+It has a fixed attention window.
+It doesn't have a way to learn anything it hasn't already learned from trying to predict the next character of text.
+Determining what it does know requires learning how to prompt GPT-3 to give the outputs you want.
 But, again, this reminds me a lot of early search engines.
 As a kid, I was
 taught ways to structure my search queries to make good results appear more often.
-Avoid short words, place important key words first, don't enter full sentences, etc. We dealt with it because the gains were worth it.
-GPT-3 feels similar.
+Avoid short words, place important key words first, don't enter full sentences.
+We dealt with it because the gains were worth it.
+GPT-3 feels like it could be similar.

 I don't know where this leads, but there's *something* here.